gbogle1/localclaritysignaturestudio/README.md

 Final launch checklist:

 ***Replace placeholder Demo and Ticket URLs.*** For demo, should lead to Sam's booking system.
 For ticket, need a direct link.
+Picture for sales
+Signatures can include variation of engagement maxxing 3 options/formats can isert that right after welcome page End game could be gtm tracking -extensions
+Saved profiles/team data (6 slots)

 Confirm the office address and main website are current.
 Test Lead, Client, and No CTA configurations.
 Test a long job title.
-Picture for sales.
-3 options/formats can isert that right after welcome page Saved profiles/team data (6 slots)
 Paste the rich signature into Gmail and send a real email.
 Verify logo, links, button, and spacing in Gmail.
 Test on mobile and at least one non-Gmail inbox.